 If a dog injured you or your loved one, you may be entitled to hold the dog owner liable.
 However, you shouldn’t expect the insurance company to merely hand over a check.
 Georgia dog bite laws are complex–and the insurance companies know the law inside and out.

-An experienced Augusta personal injury lawyer at Hawk Law Group can advocate to protect your rights.
+An experienced Augusta personal injury attorney at Hawk Law Group can advocate to protect your rights.

 Hiring us means you’ll have a lawyer who will: